National Institutes of Health

 - The primary NIH organization for research on Hepatitis A is the National Institute of Diabetes and Digestive and Kidney Diseases

 The hepatitis A vaccine can prevent HAV.
-Healthy habits also make a difference.
-Wash your hands thoroughly before preparing food, after using the toilet or after changing a diaper.
+Good hygiene can also help.
+Wash your hands thoroughly before preparing food, after using the toilet, or after changing a diaper.
 International travelers should be careful about drinking tap water.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases